The Elements of Differentiable Programming: Convolution

 \subsection{Convolution operators}

 The convolution between two functions $f$ and $g$ produces another function, denoted $f \ast g$.
 It is defined by

-assuming that the integral is well defined.
+assuming that the integral is well-defined.
 It is therefore the integral of the product of $f$ and $g$ after $g$ is reflected about the $y$-axis and shifted.
 It can be seen as a generalization of the \textbf{moving average}.
-Using the change of variable $u \coloneqq \mu + z$, which is again the \textbf{location-scale transform}, we can also write
+Using the change of variable $u \coloneqq \mu + z$, we can also write

 The convolution operator is therefore \textbf{commutative}.